ThibaultFillion/strengths/documentation/using_quantities_with_units.rst

   \textrm{units} = \prod_i {u_i}^{e_i}

-where u is the vector of fundamental units, or units system, and v is the vector of the corresponding exponents, ot units dimensions.
+where u is the vector of fundamental units, or units system, and v is the vector of the corresponding exponents, or units dimensions.

 *UnitValue* and *UnitArray* objects thus support unit conversion